A Lesson to Learn: Zendesk Inc. (ZEN)

 Wolfe Research gave a rating of “Outperform” to ZEN, setting the target price at $180 in the report published on April 23rd of the current year.

-During the last 5 trading sessions, ZEN rose by +7.30%, which changed the moving average for the period of 200-days by -2.68% in comparison to the 20-day moving average, which settled at $119.19.
-In addition, Zendesk Inc. saw -6.35% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ZEN fell by -2.39%, which changed the moving average for the period of 200-days by -17.94% in comparison to the 20-day moving average, which settled at $120.71.
+In addition, Zendesk Inc. saw -12.70% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ZEN starting from Gennaro Norman, who sale 5,000 shares at the price of $124.87 back on Oct 15.
-After this action, Gennaro Norman now owns 32,743 shares of Zendesk Inc., valued at $624,350 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ZEN starting from Abildgaard Soren, who sale 359 shares at the price of $130.36 back on Oct 21.
+After this action, Abildgaard Soren now owns 5,740 shares of Zendesk Inc., valued at $46,799 using the latest closing price.

 Stock Fundamentals for ZEN